 With remote code execution hacks, players effectively introduce new code into a game's infrastructure.
 This allows them to execute system commands in-game that can grant them access to the player database or even the game's entire server environment.
 By ensuring a game's infrastructure validates and sanitises each input correctly, dangerous data compromise risks like this can be effectively avoided.

 5. Control Forced Teleports

 Like speed hacking, control forced teleport hacks are a huge threat to fair play in games.
 Common too.
-So much so that entire books are available on the dark web on how to perform CFTs on specific games!
+So much so that entire books are available on the dark web on how to perform CFTs in specific games!
 The same rules apply as with speed hacking; players who can teleport from point A to point B are always going to have an unfair advantage on the battlefield.
-But let's think a little more outside the box on this one.
 Being able to teleport to anywhere on a game's map can also give players a huge advantage when it comes to time spent grinding skills or XP.
 More than that, CFTs can even allow players to bring items restricted to certain game areas to any area in the game they like.
 Think bringing a tank to a knife fight here.

 The first step in any ongoing security effort is arming yourself with information.
 By understanding how players can give themselves an unfair advantage, we can arm ourselves with the tools to prevent video game hacking and cheating before it ever becomes an issue.
 As developers, publishers, and professionals operating in the games industry, we want to see the best for our games.
 We want to release products that don't leak profits en masse, of course.
 But we also want to create a gaming space that's safe and enjoyable for our players.
 By taking simple steps from the outset, we can keep our players happier and our game's lifecycles ticking along for a lot longer.